18F/hub/_pages/standards/Slack.md

 title: Slack Standards
 permalink: /standards/slack/
 ---

+This page is being deprecated.
+It will be ported over to handbook.18f.gov/slack and will be maintained there.

 # {{ page.title }}

 Instead of maintaining our own [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) servers for chat capabilities, 18F uses [Slack](https://slack.com/).
 This living document is the 18F team standards and practices for our use of Slack. **Any change to this standard, or any global technical change to our Slack account, will be announced via an `@channel` in `#news`** (the default channel to which all users are subscribed and unable to leave).